Kombuisia: Discovery and geographic range

 Kombuisia frerensis was found in the Cynognathus Assemblage Zone in South Africa.
 The zone is subdivided into 3 layers and encompasses the boundary of Late Early Triassic and Early Middle Triassic period.
 The specimen was collected from the middle zone, B, and considered to of the early Anisian age.
+The genus was named after the discoverer of its fossil, James Kitching, who was nicknamed "kombuis", the Afrikaans word for "kitchen", during his time in military service.
+The species was named after the town of Lady Frere, located just 1.6 km from where it was discovered.

 There is no evidence of the exact stratigraphic location of K. antarctica.
 The specimens are from the central Transantarctic Mountains and were found at Shenk Peak (AMNH 9562) and Graphite Peak (AMNH 9545).
 The fossils were found in the lower member of the 3 members of the Fremouw Formation.
 The lower member refers to the Early Triassic and Late Permian in some areas.

 Classification of species

 Early controversial specification

 Defining the species and lineages of these fossils was difficult due to the lack of preservation and minimal cranial fossils that had been collected and catalogued.

 There are two types of Kombuisia species.
 One of these, K. frerensis, was collected in 1961 by J. W. Kitching and Nicholas Hotton in South Africa, and the other was collected in the early 1970s from the Fremouw Formation of the Transantarctic Mountains.
 The specimens from South Africa were catalogued in the National Museum of Natural History and were later moved to the Bernard Price Institute for Paleontological Research in Johannesburg.
 The specimens from the Transantarctic Mountains are catalogued in the American Museum of Natural History (AMNH) and until 2009 had not been correctly identified.
 Christian Sidor, Kenneth Angielcyzk, and Jorg Frobisch worked to define this specimen as a new species of Kombuisia.
 Prior to 2009, the species was considered to be part of the genus Kingoria, but there was no written description and evaluation of the specification.

 The similarities in the skull features between Kingoria and Kombuisia made classification of the species very difficult.
 The two both share common traits such as a lack of premaxillary ridges and the midline ridge of the vomerine is depressed.
 Unlike any other dicynodont the two genera share a similar feature of a longitudinal ridge at the edge of the premaxilla.

 Hotton analyzed the small skull that was found just south of Lady Frere, Cape Province, north of the Cacadu River in South Africa.
 The specimen had a complete lower jaw and stapes that proved pivotal in the description and definition of the species.
 K. frerensis has many similar features as Kingoria which made it difficult to diagnose as a new species.
 The two share features such as no post-canine teeth, a wider inter orbital bar than inter temporal bar, and the length of the post orbital region equals the distance from the post orbital bar to the snout.